xixogo5105/uiptv/GUIDE.md

   1. Click **Browse...** to locate the executable of your preferred player (e.g., `mpv.exe`, `smplayer`).
   2. Use the **Radio Button** next to a player path to set it as the default player when you double-click a channel.
 - **Wide View**: Enables a wider embedded player layout.
+- **Redirect Resolution**: A toggle is available for workflows where playlist/stream redirects need to be resolved before playback.
 - **Restart Requirement**: Changing embedded player mode or wide view requires app restart for full effect.

 ### Parental Lock